Embezzlement and Employee Theft

 What Are the Factors in Embezzlement?

-In order for a charge of embezzlement to be supported, four factors must be present and must be proven.
+For a charge of embezzlement to be supported, four factors must be present and must be proven.

 - There must be a fiduciary relationship between the two parties; that is, there must be a relationship of trust, a responsibility for taking care of the responsibility (money or property, for example), and a reliance by one party on the other.

 - The defendant must have acquired the property through the relationship, rather than in some other manner.
-This is sometimes difficult to prove, particularly in the case of embezzlement of cash from a bar, for example.
+It is sometimes difficult to prove, particularly in the case of embezzlement of cash from a bar, for example.

 - The defendant must have taken ownership of the property or transferred the property to someone else (called conveyance).